-In recent months, several aluminum smelters have been temporary idled or closed.
+In recent months, several aluminum smelters have been temporarily idled or closed.
 Management expects the trend of closing or reducing production at higher cost smelters to continue as newer, more cost effective smelters come on line in regions with lower cost energy, particularly in the Middle East.
-As an example, specific closures of aluminum smelters have occurred in North America and Europe that will negatively impact volumes in those geographic areas; at this time the Company can not predict if or when these idled smelters will return to production.
-However, the Company believes it is well positioned to supply the new Middle Eastern smelters of its customers due to the Company's capacity expansions in China
+As an example, specific closures of aluminum smelters have occurred in North America and Europe that will negatively impact volumes in those geographic areas; at this time the Company cannot predict if or when these idled smelters will return to production.
+However, the Company believes it is well positioned to supply the new Middle Eastern smelters of its customers due to the Company's capacity expansions in China.

 Koppers expects to produce lower volumes in 2009 in many of its products which will impact the capacity utilization at its facilities.
-Lower throughput volumes combined with increasing pressure for price reductions have led the Company to review its capacity utilization and has resulted in production cutbacks at certain facilities, which will result in lower margins.
+Lower throughput volumes combined with increasing pressure for price reductions have led the Company to review its capacity utilization and has resulted in production cutbacks at certain facilities, which will result in lower revenues and margins.
 If these trends continue, the Company may temporarily idle or permanently close facilities.
-Utility pole markets are expected to continue to remain competitive with resulting low margins.
 The Company will continue to review underperforming assets and rationalize capacity as necessary to remain competitive in this market.

 Several of the Company's products, particularly carbon black feedstocks and phthalic anhydride, have end market pricing that is linked to benchmark oil indices.
 During the past few years the Company has benefited in terms of revenues and profitability from the higher pricing for these products as the cost of coal tar has not increased proportionally with oil.
-However, when the price of oil declined in late 2008 the Company experienced significant price and profit declines for these products that management expects will continue in 2009.
+However, when the price of oil declined in late 2008 the Company experienced significant price and profit declines for these products that has continued in 2009.

 The availability of a key raw material, coal tar, is linked to levels of metallurgical coke production.
 As the global steel industry has reduced production of steel and metallurgical coke the volumes of coal tar by-product were also reduced.
 The Company's ability to obtain coal tar and the price the Company is able to negotiate has a significant impact on the level of profitability of the Company's business.
-Most notably the Company has continued to see price increases in North America for coal tar due to lower availability and the pricing terms in the Company's raw material purchasing contracts.
-Many of the Company's sales contracts include provisions that allow for price increases based on increases in the price of raw materials, which has allowed the Company to generally maintain profit dollars in its core businesses.
+Most notably in 2009 the Company continued to see price increases in North America for coal tar due to lower availability and the pricing terms in the Company's raw material purchasing contracts.
+Some of the Company's sales contracts include provisions that allow for price increases based on increases in the price of raw materials, which has allowed the Company to generally maintain profit dollars in its core businesses.
 However, significant increases in raw material costs will result in margin dilution because only the increased cost of the raw material is passed on to the customer.